There are many parish groups that are part of the common life of the Abbey. You are welcome at any of these groups.

 There are currently two sessions of meditation each week at the Cathedral.
 Everyone is welcome at either session, and there is no charge.

-Mondays (not in August) 7.30-8.15pm in the Chapel of Transfiguration.
-A silent meditation group which is affiliated to the World Community of Christian Meditation.
+Mondays (not in August) 7.30-8.15pm a silent meditation group which is affiliated to the World Community of Christian Meditation meets in the Studio in Sumpter Yard.
 Sessions open and close with a brief prayer or teaching.
 For more information about the WCCM, please see www.christianmeditation.org.uk.
 This session is followed, fortnightly, by a contemplative study of the gospel, lectio divina, until 9pm.
 Anyone is welcome to come to either or both.

-The Chapel of the Transfiguration (far end of the Lady Chapel) is also open for silent meditation between 8.30-9am on Fridays (not in August)
+The Studio (near the entrance to Sumpter Yard from Holywell Hill) is also open for silent meditation between 8.30-9am on Fridays (not in August)

 If you would like more information, please contact David Robinson at firstname.lastname@example.org

 We are pleased to have a gifted and dedicated guild of sewers and embroiderers who help beautify the Abbey.
 Their work ranges from running repairs to clergy cassocks to intricate work on glorious vestments.
-They meet each Thursday in the Kell Room.
+They meet each Thursday in the Thicknesse Room in the Deanery.

 Offering simple friendship and social opportunities the Afternoon Fellowship meet monthly for input and refreshments.
 They provide an opportunity for older members of the congregation to come together.